 Shady Brook Farm - Yardley, PA

 U-pick pumpkins and enjoy a wagon ride at PumpkinFest held at Shady Brook Farm.
-Corn maze, giant jumping pillows, straw maze, pig races (weekends) and more!
+Corn maze, apple picking, giant jumping pillows, straw maze, pig races (weekends) and more!
 At night on the weekends, the farm becomes haunted with HorrorFest, offering four attractions including a haunted hayride and haunted barn.
 This is one of our favorite attractions because they have so many fall things to do.
 Lots of daytime activities both for kids and adults.
-Attraction opens weekends the middle of September and daily between September 26th through Halloween.
+Attraction opens weekends the middle of September and daily between October 5th through Halloween.
 The address is 931 Stony Hill Road, Yardley, PA 19067.
 It is 29 miles northeast of downtown Philadelphia.

 Shenot Farm - Marshall Township, PA